Urinboy Rakhmonov: Biography

 Urinboy Rakhmonov was born 4 March 1910 in the city of Osh, in the family of employees.
 His father was the founder Rahmonberdi Madazimov theater movement in Kyrgyzstan, the first founder and organizer of the theater of the Osh city, a revolutionary, an active participant in the fight against Basmachi.
 When Urinboyu Rakhmonov was 17 years old, in 1927, he began his artistic career in the theater Osh.
 He worked in the theater actor, in addition, in the difficult years of formation and organization of the theater additionally served ten positions: he was an assistant director, playwright, singer, musician, prompter, artist, makeup artist, the poet, wrote small plays and poems for the songs by that at the time dancing People's Artist of the Kirghiz SSR first dancer Roziya Muminova.

-Urinboy Rakhmonov from 1949 to 1952 he worked as the executive secretary of Kyzyl-Kyshtakskogo village council, from 1952 to 1965 worked as the chief of post office in the village of Kyzyl-Kyshtak, Kara-Suu District.
+Urinboy Rakhmonov from 1949 to 1954 he worked as the chairman of Kyzyl-Kyshtakskogo village council, from 1954 to 1965 worked as the chief of post office in the village of Kyzyl-Kyshtak, Kara-Suu District.
 Since 1965 he worked in the trading system.
 But, despite the fact that he was in 1949, he went to the theater for a long time, up until 1958, after working freelance played in the theater and the main bit parts.
 Published his poems.
 I brought up 12 children.
 The eldest son Dildorbek also worked in Osh Babur Theatre actor and played bit parts in two films.
 Another son Darvishbek palvan Rakhmonov has also dedicated his life to the service of art and works artistic director circus troupe "Kaldirgoch" (Swallow).